Timothy "TJ" Knob, Jr.

 Steam or Hot Water?
 Which Heating Source is Best for Your Operation?

 Choosing a heat source is a key consideration for all food processing operations.
-For processors who use a jacketed kettle design, the choice comes down to steam versus hot water.
+For processors who use a jacketed kettle design, the most common choice comes down to steam vs. hot water.
 But is one of them superior?
-And when would you choose to use one heat source over the other?
-Let’s consider some of the advantages of both steam and hot water while taking a look at some potential applications.
+Read on to find out...

 Why Surface Finish Grades are a Key Part of Your Production Vessel